duncanmcclean/simple-commerce/docs/tags/cart.md

 -   `product` - The ID of the product you want to add to the cart.
 -   `variant` - If applicable, the key of the variant you wish to add to the cart.
 Bear in mind, you will also need to provide the `product` with this.
--   `quantity` - The quantity of the cart item you're adding.
+-   `quantity` - The quantity of the line item you're adding.

 ```antlers
 {{ sc:cart:addItem }}